rails/rails/guides/source/testing.md

 Model Testing
 ------------------------

-In Rails, unit tests are what you write to test your models.

 For this guide we will be using the application we built in the [Getting Started with Rails](getting_started.html) guide.

 If you remember when you used the `rails generate scaffold` command from earlier.
 We created our first resource among other things it created a test stub in the `test/models` directory: